Newton–Conover Twins: 1937 to 1940: North Carolina State League / Tar Heel League

 Continuing North Carolina State League play in 1938, the Newton–Conover Twins did not qualify for the playoffs.
-Finishing with a 46–66 record, the Twins placed 6th in the regular season standings. led by managers Rube Wilson and Mack Arnette, Newton–Conover ended the season 29.5 games behind the 1st place Thomasville Tommies.
+Finishing with a 46–66 record, the Twins placed sixth in the regular season standings.
+Led by managers Rube Wilson, Clarence (Gracie) Allen and Mack Arnette, Newton–Conover ended the season 29.5 games behind the first place Thomasville Tommies.
 The Twins did not qualify for the playoffs, in which Thomasville and Mooresville were declared co–champions.
 After the 1938 season, the Twins left the North Carolina State League and moved to a new league.

-In 1939, Newton–Conover continued hosting minor league play, joining a new Class D level league.
-The Newton–Conover Twins became charter members of the six–team Class D level Tar Heel League.
-The Gastonia Cardinals, Hickory Rebels, Lenoir Indians, Shelby Nationals and Statesville Owls joined Newton–Conover in beginning league play as charter members.
+In 1939, Newton–Conover continued hosting minor league play, joining a newly formed Class D level league.
+The Twins became charter members of the six–team Class D level Tar Heel League.
+The Gastonia Cardinals, Hickory Rebels, Lenoir Indians, Shelby Nationals and Statesville Owls teams joined Newton–Conover in beginning league play as charter members.

 The 1939 Newton–Conover Twins finished last in their first season of Tar Heel League play.
-Newton–Conover placed 6th with a 36–69 record.
-Mack Arnette, Chick Suggs and Red Matheson served as managers as the Twins finished 34.5 games behind the 1st place Gastonia Cardinals in the final regular season standings.
+Newton–Conover placed sixth with a 36–69 record.
+Mack Arnette, Chick Suggs and Red Matheson served as managers as the Twins finished 34.5 games behind the first place Gastonia Cardinals in the final regular season standings.
 The Twins did not qualify for the playoff won by Gastonia.
+Pitcher Ralph Fox of the Twins, led the Tar Heel League with 17 wins on the season.

 In 1940, the Twins folded before the completion of the Tar Heel League season.
 On July 19, 1940, the Newton–Conover Twins and Shelby Nationals folded from the six–team league.
 The Twins had compiled a 27–45 record under managers Charles Hager and Ginger Watts at the time the team folded.
 The Tar Heel League permanently folded following the 1940 season.
+Twins pitcher Frank Motley led the Tar Heel League with 174 strikeouts.

 1948 to 1962: Western Carolina League

-The 1948 Newton–Conover Twins resumed minor league play as charter members of the eight–team Class D level Western Carolina League.
+In 1948, Newton–Conover resumed minor league play in another newly formed league.
+The "Twins" were reformed and joined as charter members of the eight–team Class D level Western Carolina League.
 The Forest City Owls, Hendersonville Skylarks, Lenoir Red Sox, Lincolnton Cardinals, Marion Marauders, Morganton Aggies and Shelby Farmers teams joined the Twins as charter franchises in beginning league play on April 30, 1948.